iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 If you have too many factors in your model…
 -------------------------------------------

 If you are looking to cut down on the number of factors in your model, or need to due to Analytica constraints, a good place to start is to identify papers that are measuring the same factor, in the same host or host sub-population.
 For example, you might have two papers measuring the effect of ceftiofur use in piglets.
-In this case, you can choose to include only the study with the larger sample size to cut down on factors.
+In this case, you may choose to include only the study with the larger sample size, or that was performed in a population more representative of the Canadian context to cut down on factors.

 ..
 Tip:: Your standard error is a proxy for sample size, where a large SE is representative of a small sample size

-Other model components
+Other Model Components
 ----------------------

 The following elements are handled by the :ref:`iAM.AMR.HUB <models/hub:iAM.AMR.HUB>` module: